 Oh no!!!
 Do you hear that?
-Your sweet little girl just started to cry.
+Your sweet little boy just started to cry.
 Not the “ouch, I’m hurt” cry….
 It’s the “I’m so mad and annoyed” cry.

-If you don’t do something quick, you know that soon she will be on the floor, kicking her feet and yelling.
+If you don’t do something quick, you know that soon he will be on the floor, kicking his feet and yelling.

 - Stay Calm

 Children feed off of the energy around them.
 If you become upset, they will “feel” that emotion and become more upset.
 Instead, stay calm.
 Take in a big breath and ask them if they need a hug.
 If they don’t, quietly tell them that you will help them when they are ready.

 - Give Them Space

 Parents often tell me they try to “talk their child down” from a tantrum.
 This hardly ever works because if your child is overwhelmed with emotions, the last thing they want to do is listen to a lecture!
 Instead, give your child space and the opportunity to take breaths, processing their emotions independently.
 If they are hurting themselves or items, redirect them to a safe space to calm down (like near some pillows to throw instead of the wooden blocks.)
 Once they are calm, they will be ready for some help.